This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 As we age, the muscles and connective tissue in our faces begin to weaken.
 According to Gary Sikorski, creator of the long-running facial exercise program Happy Face Yoga, face yoga reinvigorates and lifts these muscles while increasing blood circulation to the face to produce a brighter complexion.
 Meghan Markle is just one devotee who attributes her ageless beauty to this practice.

-One breakthrough study found that in middle-age women, face yoga reduced their appearance in age by three years after only just a few months of practicing, giving their face a lifted look.“Proper muscle-resistance face yoga will tone weakened muscles (lifting the muscles back to their original position), which will soften fine lines,” Sikorski told DailyOM for this article.
+“Proper muscle-resistance face yoga will tone weakened muscles (lifting the muscles back to their original position), which will soften fine lines,” Sikorski told DailyOM for this article.
 “Wrinkles appear for a variety of reasons, mostly damage to developing skin cells.
 Face yoga cannot remove [deep] wrinkles.
 But it can help to soften fine lines.”

 Face yoga may also offer that lit-from-within glow.
 Research found that face yoga improved the well-being of older adults and helped strengthen their face muscles so they could better emote and express themselves.